vvanwedd/heritagevisualisation/source/examples.rst

 What
 ----
     Static compilation: To the left the RGB rendering (based on the obtained albedo values) represents the drawing as it appaers to the human eye; to the right the shaded rendering reveals the smallest unevennesses on the topography of the surface.
+For more results with these datasets see [AppliedFhysicsA2016]_

 Type dataset
 ------------